-The structure of the Company's capital is described on page 50 and details of the Company's reserves are shown in the Statement of Changes in Equity on page 52.
+The structure of the Company's capital is described in note 1 and details of the Company's reserves are shown in the Statement of Changes in Equity.

 The Company's capital management objectives are:

 - to ensure that it will be able to continue as a going concern; - to achieve capital growth through a focused portfolio of investments, particularly in companies whose share prices stand at a discount to estimated underlying net asset value, through an appropriate balance of equity capital and debt; and - to maximise the return to shareholders while maintaining a capital base to allow the Company to operate effectively and meet obligations as they fall due.